remarkjs/remark-lint/packages/remark-lint-list-item-spacing/readme.md

 ## What is this?

-This package checks the style of lists.
+This package checks blank lines between list items.

 ## When should I use this?

-You can use this package to check that lists are loose or tight when they should be is.
+You can use this package to check the style of lists.

 ## Presets